Build a Competitive Moat: Strategies for Sustainable Startup Advantage

 What is an example of a competitive moat?

-How to build a moat for your startup?
+How do you build a moat for your startup?